-In those rare instances where a student is permitted to retain a registration after the payment deadline, a late payment penalty of 18% per annum will be applied to the outstanding balance at the end of each month.
+If fees are not paid by the term fee payment deadline, a late payment penalty of 18% per annum will be applied to the outstanding balance at the end of each month.

 For a discussion of the implications of not paying amounts owed to the University, see §23.9.10.